becknik/dotfiles.nix/README.md

 - [ ] Enable the installed GNOME-extensions
 - [ ] `ssh-add -v ~/.ssh/<ssh-key-name>`
 - [ ] Configure the CPU-scheduler and profile in `cpupower-gui`
+- [ ] Delete the former capitalized xdg-user-dirs: `rm -fr Templates Videos Public Desktop Documents Downloads Pictures Music tmp` (TODO why is there a `tmp/cache-\$USER/oh-my-zsh` dir?!)
+- [ ] Create new nix-sops secrets due to accidental removal of the old primary key...

 ### Logins